pathornteng/hedera-eth-tx-example/README.md

-# eth-tx-sample
+# hedera-eth-tx-example

-This repository contains a script that use EtherJS to transfer hbar between 0x addresses on Hedera through JSON RPC Relay
+This repository contains a script that uses EtherJS to transfer hbar between 0x addresses on Hedera through JSON RPC Relay

 ## Prerequisite